This Is The Most Lightning-Struck Place On Earth

 Thunderstorms occur more frequently over land, in summer and between noon and 6pm, as warm air masses clash with cold ones.

-But despite suffering a record number of zaps, Lake Maracaibo doesn’t experience the typical pattern of lightning strikes, the study found.
+But despite suffering a record number of zaps, Lake Maracaibo doesn’t fit the typical pattern of lightning strikes.

 “Lake Maracaibo is one of the largest lightning generators on the globe,” Robert Holzworth, an atmospheric physicist at the University of Washington who wasn’t involved in the new study, told Science Mag.